-Acrylic latex caulk is a general-purpose household compound that is inexpensive to buy and used for different applications.
+Acrylic latex caulk (also called painter’s caulk) is a general-purpose household compound that is inexpensive to buy and used for different applications.

 The reason it’s also referred to as “painter’s caulk” is it can be painted over and dries fast.